 July 20, 1935 ~ Organist André Isoir born ~ Recorded over 50 albums.
 Acclaimed for his interpretation of Johann Sebastian Bach's The Art Of The Fugue.
 Best known as head organist at Eglise St Medard church, a position he held from 1952 through 1967 ~ Isoir passed away in 2016

 July 20, 1935 ~ Thomas Paulsley LaBeff, commonly known as rockabilly, rock & roll, blues, gospel, country singer, guitarist Sleepy LaBeef, born in Smackover, Arkansas, USA ~ Influenced by George Jones, Bill Monroe, Sister Rosetta Tharpe, Elvis Presley.
 Earned the nickname “Sleepy” for his lazy eye.
 Actively recording since the mid-1950s, initially focusing on rockabilly with songs such as I'm Through.
-Best known for a number of late 1960s, early 1970s singles notably Every Day and Blackland Farmer.
+Best known for a number of late-1960s, early-1970s singles notably Every Day and Blackland Farmer.
 Would continue to record and tour extensively, at times playing up to 300 sets per year, well throughout the 2010s ~ LaBeff passed away in 2019

 July 20, 1934 ~ Label executive, A&R scout, label founder, producer Bob Krasnow, full name Robert Alan Krasnow, born in Rochester, New York, USA ~ Associated with various labels including King Records, Blue Thumb Records, Loma Records, Elektra Records, Warner Bros Records, Asylum Records.
 Co-founder of the Rock & Roll Hall Of Fame.
 Discovered and signed Captain Beefheart, produced Beefheart's acclaimed 1967 Safe As Milk debut album.
-Krasnow was also helpful in advancing the careers of acts such as Ben Sidran, Gerry Rafferty, Hugh Masekela, the Pointer Sisters, Marc Bolan, Clifton Chenier, John Mayall, Chaka Khan, Funkadelic, Teddy Pendergrass, Womack & Womack, Public Image Ltd, the Cure, and others ~ Krasnow passed away in 2016
+Krasnow was also helpful in advancing the careers of acts such as Ben Sidran, Gerry Rafferty, Hugh Masekela, the Pointer Sisters, Marc Bolan, Clifton Chenier, John Mayall, Chaka Khan, Funkadelic, Teddy Pendergrass, Womack & Womack, Public Image Ltd, and the Cure ~ Krasnow passed away in 2016

 July 20, 1933 ~ Michelle Jacqueline Jeanne Fricault, commonly known as lyricist, songwriter Michelle Senlis, born in Montgeron, France ~ Wrote or co-wrote songs such as C'Est Un Jour A Naples for Dalida, Rachel for Juliette Gréco and Quatre Cents Enfants Noir for Christine Sevres.
 Others who recorded her songs include Edith Piaf, Leo Ferré, Marguerite Monnot, Jean Ferrat, Fabienne Thibeault, Hugues Aufray, Noëlle Cordier, Mireille Mathieu, Regine Zylberberg and Jacques Hustin ~ Senlis passed away in 2020